addama/sop/sop.md

 3. The Development Team conducts Daily Scrum meetings
 4. The Developers move Issues through the Github Project columns
    1. Move Issues to the "Doing" column when started
-   2. Move Issues to the "Done" column when complete
+   2. Move Issues to the "Ready for Test" column when complete
-   3. Assign "Done" Issues to Quality Assurance or impartial Developers for validation.
+   3. Assign "Ready for Test" Issues to Quality Assurance or impartial Developers for validation.
 Validation at this stage is a unit test to ensure that the changes made perform as expected by redressing the original Issue and determining if the problem has been solved or feature has been added as described.
 The process and results of this testing is recorded in the Issue with objective data captures, screenshots, and other output whenever possible
-      * If Quality Assurance is not available to be assigned/self-assign "Done" Issues, the Issue must be validated by a Developer that did not contribute code to the Issue, or the Developer who contributed the least to the Issue, or the Lead Developer, or the Director of Development as resources are available.
+      * If Quality Assurance is not available to be assigned/self-assign "ready for Test" Issues, the Issue must be validated by a Developer that did not contribute code to the Issue, or the Developer who contributed the least to the Issue, or the Lead Developer, or the Director of Development as resources are available.
-   4. Move validated issues to the "Validated" column
+   4. Move validated issues to the "Done" column
    5. Move issues that failed validation back to the "To Do" column and reassign the original Development Team member.
 That Development Team member then resumes work as per the process described above

 ## Finish the Sprint {#sprint-finish}